 This formula was cited by Frederick Mott in his influential War Neuroses and Shell-Shock (1919).
 What it suggests is what I would label the 'neurasthenic paradigm', in which shock is seen in terms of processing speeds (excitation, activation), rather than the wound.
 The theory of neurasthenia or nervous exhaustion was first advanced by the American physician George M. Beard in the late 1860s.
 Neurasthenia, with its huge variety of symptoms, was based on the conception of the body as a nerveo-electric system with a limited level of internal energy with which to cope with signals from the external world.
-For Beard, shock-effects are written into the everyday life of modern subjects, but are (as with railway spine) linked in particular to the rapid technologies of American urban life:

-the telegraph, telephone, tram and train.
+For Beard, shock-effects are written into the everyday life of modern subjects, but are (as with railway spine) linked in particular to the rapid technologies of American urban life: the telegraph, telephone, tram and train.
 Beard's early work, it is worth noting, tended to stress an organic lesion in the nervous system as a result of fatigue; his later work is more strictly economic: it is the level and speed of stimuli which overwhelms the individual.11

 The possibility that shell-shock might be neurasthenic - that is, produced by a general overload of the nervous system; by stress - remained problematic for Mott.
 As a medical man, he was, like Charcot, unwilling to abandon the idea that a physical weakness underlies neurosis.
-Nevertheless he differentiates hysteria, susceptible to 'contrasuggestion', from neurasthenia, which is linked to fatigue and is not susceptible.12 Here another set of categories configures this debate.
+Nevertheless he differentiates hysteria, susceptible to 'contra-suggestion', from neurasthenia, which is linked to fatigue and is not susceptible.12 Here another set of categories configures this debate.
 An 1895 medical encyclopedia entry by George Shrady routinely distinguishes 'two forms, the first the ordinary one, exhibiting the phenomena of torpidity, and the other those of excitement.
 The former is styled shock proper or torpid shock, the latter shock with excitement or erethistic shock.'
 Shock could involve either paresis (depletion of nervous energies) or hyper-excitability, to use the terms deployed by the surgeon Montague Handfield-Jones.
 Both effects could be produced by the same causes, Handfield-Jones had argued: either as a result of loss of energy, or as a result of attenuation of 'the resisting or controlling powers normally inherent in each cell'.13 Shock can be neurasthenic depletion, or it can be hysteric over-excitability.

 In the work of Freud, these categories are developed and, eventually, separated.
 What he meant in 1920 by 'the old, naïve theory of shock' was neurasthenia.
-Despite the fact that he is ignored in most accounts of Freud's development, Beard clearly influenced psychoanalysis: neurasthenia was 'the first functional nervous disorder for which Freud proposed a sexual etiology', since in late 1892 he suggested to Fliess that it is produced by masturbation or incomplete coitus.14 This interest in masturbation links Freud to Victorian thinkers for whom seminal loss is central to economic conceptions of the body (within psychoanalysis, this concern culminated in the extended discussion of the subject in 1912 at the Vienna Psychoanalytic Society).
-However in his 1895 paper on Neurasthenia and Anxiety Neurosis Freud begins to modify this own view: here the distinction is between seminal leakage, leading to masturbation, neurasthenia and a lowering of physiological thresholds; and seminal blockage - an 'alienation' between the somatic and the psychic typified by coitus interruptus, which can lead to anxiety neurosis with displaced versions of sexual excitation ('dyspnoea, palpitations').15 From 1895 Freud included neurasthenia in a sub-category of the neuroses, the 'actual neuroses' - actual meaning to do with the shocks experienced in the present rather than the past; by 1897 he could casually express his boredom with teaching Beard.16
+Despite the fact that he is ignored in most accounts of Freud's development, Beard clearly influenced psychoanalysis: neurasthenia was 'the first functional nervous disorder for which Freud proposed a sexual etiology', since in late 1892 he suggested to Fliess that it is produced by masturbation or incomplete coitus.14 However in his 1895 paper on Neurasthenia and 'Anxiety Neurosis Freud begins to modify this view: here the distinction is between seminal leakage, leading to neurasthenia and a lowering of physiological thresholds; and seminal blockage - an 'alienation' between the somatic and the psychic typified by coitus interruptus, which can lead to anxiety neurosis with displaced versions of sexual excitation ('dyspnoea, palpitations').15 From 1895 Freud included neurasthenia in a subcategory of the neuroses, the 'actual neuroses' - actual meaning to do with the shocks experienced in the present rather than the past; by 1897 he could casually express his boredom with teaching Beard.16